When Is It Appropriate For A Court To Assign or Impute A Wage To A Parent Or Spouse For Purposes of Calculating Child Support Or Spousal Support?

 Unless all three elements of this test are met, the Court will not assign the other party such wage.
 Keep in mind that there are many other factors the courts consider when setting child support or spousal support.

-If you find yourself in a situation where either spousal support or child support is an issue, be sure to contact Wilkinson & Finkbeiner, LLP for a free consultation to discuss the appropriate amount of support in your case.
+If you find yourself in a situation where either spousal support or child support is an issue, be sure to contact Wilkinson & Finkbeiner, LLP for a private consultation to discuss the appropriate amount of support in your case.